 The title Sunset Song is ironic, considering that the film’s heroine is only just entering adulthood, wouldn’t sunrise be a more suitable prefix?
 The relationship between the natural world and the human one define Terence Davies’ Sunset Song, a film of natural beauty so expressive and visual language so scrupulous that if ever a film could be described as literary, Sunset Song would certainly fit the bill.
-This sweeping epic of a woman’s brutal and freeing journey through a patriarchal society feels reminiscent of a Jane Austen or Thomas Hardy novel, but Davies makes it something more uniquely cinematic.
+This sweeping epic of a woman’s challenging and liberating journey through a patriarchal society feels reminiscent of a Jane Austen or Thomas Hardy novel, but Davies makes it something more uniquely cinematic.
 And to answer my previous question, no. Sunset Song is a perfect title, although it celebrates a woman’s coming-of-age, it too sings for the memories we forget and the innocence we leave behind on our paths toward adulthood.
 Sunset Song is a grieving Scottish ballad of childhood’s end.

 The young woman’s homestead is a rustic and peaceful overlay, but the family unit is fraught with painstaking complicity.
 The patriarch, Chris’ father, John is a malevolent fundamentalist.
 Peter Mullen, who has a penchant for playing broken men, seems particularly at the top of his game as the gruff patriarch, a man stiffened by one too many days working the fields, like an overworked mule needing put out of its misery.
-The man’s son, Chris’ brother, Will is subject to the man’s vicious floggings and harsh beatings to which their kindhearted mother, Jean, is both forcefully complicit and victim to.
-We see Chris’ innocence end, not in one fell swoop, but in downtempo tragedies that require her to pick up the pieces her father has shattered.
+The man’s son, Chris’ brother, Will is subject to the man’s floggings and beatings to which their kindhearted mother, Jean, is both forcefully complicit and victim to.
+We see Chris’s innocence end, not in one fell swoop, but in down tempo tragedies that require her to pick up the pieces her father has shattered.